 FAQ about selling a house on Facebook

 Listing a house on Facebook is free and easy, and it's one way to market a home.
-If you're familiar with Facebook, the process should be intuitive.
-You'll still have to find qualified buyers and do all of the other FSBO work yourself.
-While it doesn't hurt to list a house on Facebook Marketplace, there are other, better options to explore.
+But you're more likely to encounter scammers than legitimate buyers, who tend to search for homes on other sites.
+While it doesn't hurt to promote your listing on Facebook, there are other, better options to explore.